xy-du/learning-python/README.md

   later on I develop on different branches but didn't merge them into the master for a while.
 After that, I merged all the branches into mater and begin the normal develop-and-merge process.

+* About the comments in this repo: the basic ideas in them arex from the book, but almost all of them is rephrased based on my understanding, so there will be typo or grammar mistakes, even tech error.
+Therefore, if you find that something is off, it would be better to do a cross-check.

 * Compare every commit with the one before it to see the increment made in current one is a good way to review.
 Say, you are using pycharm.
 Just open the Git tab and browse all the commits.
 When you click a commit, the changed file in that commit will show, click the file you will see the changes made in that file, which is the self-contained code snippet.